Deliver a presentation that's worthy of a graduate job

 - the length of the presentation and whether this includes time for questions.

-- the facilities and visual aids available or the equipment you will need: the software available, laptop, wifi access etc.
+- (if the assessment day or interview is held in person) the facilities and visual aids available or the equipment you will need: whether you need to bring a laptop, whether you will have wifi access etc.

 - who you will be speaking to and their level of knowledge and expertise in the subject.
 This will help you pitch your talk at the right level.
 If you are presenting the results to a case study, the assessors often play the role of a client or board of directors and you should tailor your content appropriately.

-On the day you'll be nervous and your mind might go blank.
-Giving your presentation a good structure will make you feel secure and a structure is helpful to the audience too.
+Giving your presentation a good structure will make you feel less nervous on the day.
+A structure is helpful to the audience too.
 It helps them know where they are and what's to come.

 Give your presentation a beginning, middle and an end.
 At the beginning, welcome your audience and set the scene: let your audience know what you will cover.